gocardless/anony/README.md

 If you attempt to anonymise records with a selector that has not been defined it will throw an error.

+When anonymising models using selectors, an array of `Anony::Result` objects will be returned, one result per anonymised record in the model.
+These results contain a reference to the record that was anonymised to produce that result, so that changes made or failures can easily be linked back to the specific record.

 ### Identifying anonymised records